2023년 6월 고2 모의고사 변형 (18-30번)

 Perhaps, the advent of ____ Intelligence (AI) in the workplace may bode well for Emotional Intelligence (EI).

-In a survey, almost three ____ of four executives see EI as a “musthave” skill for the workplace in the future as the automatizing of routine tasks bumps up against the impossibility of creating effective AI for activities that require emotional skill.
+In a survey, almost three out of four executives see EI as a “musthave” skill for the workplace in the future ____ the automatizing of routine tasks bumps up against the impossibility of creating effective AI for activities that require emotional skill.

 Number 23